gvelez17/election2020/README.md

 ## Election Results Data Sources

-Is there a central source for precinct level data?
-FL election project answered - no There is one for 2016 data, https://dataverse.harvard.edu/dataverse/medsl_president, but not clear how long it will take for 2020
+There is no single nationwide source for precinct level data.
+It is available from some states, and for those that do not make it available at the state level, in particular FL, TX, NY, PA, UT, MI, MO, CA, OH, http://openelections.net will be working on collating and making the data available from  to download.

+For 2016 data, there is full precinct level data for comparison: https://dataverse.harvard.edu/dataverse/medsl_president

 https://electionlab.mit.edu/data#tools has a good list of general sources